Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 It is always valuable to make time to reflect on what has been learned and practiced.
 Here are some of the other takeaways I have from this article:

 - **Always Plan Longer for Testing** - I’ve been a software engineer long enough to know this, that testing always takes longer than you expect, and here was no difference.
 Testing is not an afterthought and good automated tests are invaluable.
 Approaches such as Test Driven Design (TDD) put this front and center.
 While I would prefer this approach, sometimes it’s not very feasible.
-I was still learning while I wrote this article so it was difficult to follow a TDD but I should always remember to factor in good time for it testing and writing automated tests.
+I was still learning while I wrote this article so it was difficult to follow a TDD but I should always remember to factor in good time for testing and writing automated tests.
 - **Singletons!!** - The amount of time I spent while writing this article just battling an SQLite database that didn't work was exhausting.
 Finally, I tracked down that the database was not connected while running my requests, and then only after that did I realize that my database was being disposed off. `ServiceLifetime.Singleton` stopped it being binned and fixed all my problems.
 This brings me onto my last point
-- **Debugging and Docs Practice:** A large part of being a software developer is debugging—both in using the tools in your IDE to debug your code and in researching and solving problems.
+- **Debugging and Docs Practice:** A large part of being a software developer is debugging—both in using the tools in your IDE to debug your code, and in researching and solving problems.
 This article gave me great practice in breaking down problems, testing different solutions, and pushing through challenges.
 Additionally, reading documentation is also a core skill that always benefits from practice.
 Researching and reading docs, other articles, and forum posts for this article was good practice ability to find reliable sources and quickly locate the information I need.

 # References